Reds vs. Braves Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 73 hits with 18 doubles, two triples, 10 home runs and 31 walks.
-He has driven in 40 runs with seven stolen bases.
+- Spencer Steer has 18 doubles, two triples, 10 home runs, 32 walks and 40 RBI (73 total hits).
+He has stolen seven bases.

 Steer Recent Games